-A lot of material has come across our screen since ESN’s Peek of the Week (3/17/2014).
-Below are a few I desire to give attention to, with lots more on ESN’s Facebook Wall 🙂 Please do not hesitate to share your must reads in the comments section below.
+Below are a few pieces which really caught my attention, with lots more on ESN’s Facebook Wall 🙂 Please do not hesitate to share your must reads in the comments section below.

 - On the ESN Blog, I hope that you haven’t missed . . .

-- Sunday: The launch of ESN Devotions: Wisdom Series — a five week series by Carl Shank (a new ESN blogger).
+- Sunday: Devotions: Wisdom – Convergence, the second post in ESN Devotions: Wisdom Series — a five week series by Carl Shank.

-- David‘s (The Urban Resident) excellent contributions to the ESN blog.
-This weekend he’ll be back with a post on Reasons: Why I am a Christian.
+- Tomorrow: Lord willing, David (The Urban Resident) will follow-up with Part Two of Reasons: Why I am a Christian.
 Stay tuned.